 You may submit one additional recommendation from someone who knows you well, other than a teacher or counselor, and can provide information about you not available elsewhere.
 Please remember that a letter from a famous person or Stanford alumnus will not help us reach a decision if that person is unable to add new insights to your application.
 Ask the recommender to note your official name, birth date, current school and Common Application ID number at the top of the letter.
 (Your Common Application ID number is available on the Common Application website after logging in to your account.)
 No special form is required.
 The recommender should fax the letter to our Credentials Office at (650) 723-6050.

-For the 2013–14 admission cycle the Office of Undergraduate Admission will offer an optional alumni interview to applicants attending high school in Atlanta, Chicago, New York City, Philadelphia, Raleigh/Durham, Washington, D.C.; the states of Colorado, Indiana, Maryland, Massachusetts, Minnesota, Oregon, Texas, Virginia, Washington and Wyoming; as well as Ireland and the UK.
-New interview areas will be added gradually over the next several years.
+For the 2014–15 admission cycle the Office of Undergraduate Admission will offer an optional alumni interview to applicants attending high school in Chicago, Raleigh-Durham and Washington, D.C. as well as the following states: Colorado, Connecticut, Delaware, Georgia, Hawaii, Indiana, Maryland, Massachusetts, Minnesota, Nebraska, New Jersey, New York, North Dakota, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Virginia, Washington, and Wyoming.

 Although we will make every effort to offer an interview to all eligible applicants in the interview areas, please understand that due to limited resources in some areas, interviews may not be available to every candidate.
 Your application to Stanford will be considered complete with or without an interview.